CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 ## Setup wasmd and Wallet {#setup-wasmd-and-wallet}

-Let's configure `wasmd` exec, point it to testnets, create wallet and ask tokens from faucet:
+Let's configure `wasmd` exec, point it to testnets, create a wallet and ask for tokens from the faucet:

 First source the cliffnet cosmwasm public network configurations to the shell: